 On-Site Inspection by Pilot

-We have qualified legal qualifications and experience in applying for no-fly zones and executing flight missions, and we ensure that we obtain permission from the competent authorities and comply with the relevant operating regulations before the operation.
-According to the site information form filled out by the customer, we will send a professional pilot with a professional license to the site with drone equipment and a sunshine meter for inspection.
+We have qualified legal qualifications and experience in applying for restricted areas and executing flight missions, and we ensure that we obtain permission from the competent authorities and comply with the relevant operating regulations before the operation.
+According to the PV plant information form filled out by the customer, we will send a professional pilot with a professional license to the site with drone equipment and a pyranometer for inspection.
 The standardized process is carried out under the conditions of sufficient sunlight (>600 W/m²), normal system power generation, no serious dirt on the module surface, and notification of the owner.
 All the drones used are insured against liability and fly automatically.
 Upon completion of the mission, the pilot will submit the data through the data upload function of the IRUAV APP.

 AI Analysis and Expert Verification

-We have accumulated extensive thermal imaging inspection experience across various types of PV systems, collecting large volumes of outdoor IR and RGB data to build a comprehensive defect-classification and annotation database.
-Our current AI model achieves an average accuracy rate exceeding 90% and has been fully integrated into the IRUAV Analysis software.
-After AI processing, all results undergo expert review to ensure nearly 100% accuracy.
-As PV module technologies continue to advance and installation environments grow increasingly diverse, only a continuously evolving AI model combined with expert verification can maintain highly reliable inspection quality across different plants.
-Please refer to the video: https://youtu.be/bQzb-CHEumc .
+We have accumulated extensive thermal inspection experience across various types of photovoltaic systems, collecting a large volume of outdoor thermal and visible-light imagery to establish a comprehensive database of thermal defect classification and annotation.
+Our AI model has achieved an average accuracy rate of over 90% and has been fully integrated into the IRUAV Analysis platform.
+Once flight data is uploaded by drone operators, it is first analyzed by AI and then reviewed by domain experts, ensuring near 100% accuracy in thermal defect classification and module-level localization.
+As solar module technologies continue to evolve and installation environments become increasingly diverse, only a continuously optimized AI model combined with expert verification can maintain consistently high inspection accuracy across different site conditions.

 Cloud Visualization System

-We have also developed the IRUAV APP, a cloud-based visualization system that allows customers to easily view and manage inspection results.
-The platform stores and presents aerial thermal-imaging data and supports one-click automatic report generation, significantly enhancing the value of drone inspections.
-IRUAV APP is accessible on both desktop and mobile devices.
-With its search function, users can quickly locate specific sites.
-The system maps classified thermal anomalies onto their corresponding module positions on the orthophoto, enabling O&M teams to identify abnormal modules quickly and accurately in the field.
-The historical comparison feature functions like a “health check” for each PV system, making anomaly trends and improvement results immediately clear.
-In addition, the maintenance log records corrective actions, allowing companies to effectively manage large solar portfolios while meeting the transparency and disclosure requirements of ESG governance.
+The IRUAV APP provides a cloud-based visualization platform that allows users to conveniently browse and manage inspection results.
+The system is designed to store and display thermal inspection data and supports one-click automatic generation of inspection reports, significantly enhancing the value of drone-based inspections.
+The IRUAV APP can be accessed via both desktop and mobile devices.
+Through the search function, users can quickly locate specific sites.
+Detected thermal anomalies are categorized and precisely marked on the orthomosaic at the module level, enabling O&M personnel to accurately and efficiently identify defective modules on site.
+In addition, the historical comparison function acts as a “health check” for each PV plant, making trends and improvement results clearly visible.
+The maintenance log records corrective actions and operational history, allowing companies to effectively manage large-scale solar assets while meeting ESG requirements for governance transparency and information disclosure.

 Module Power Measurement